zdravkov/kendo-docs/api/web/splitter.md

 ##### pane `String|Element|jQuery`

-The targetted pane whose content is to be loaded via a URL.
+The targeted pane whose content is to be loaded via a URL.

 ##### url `String`